zahidul-islam-144/E-Hospital-/README.md

 2. You can find in our speciality to make appoinment to experienced doctor.
 3. You can take so many services provided by hospital.

+## Note : Validation is not done and Redirect is not done after login & registration

 ## Functionality used:
 1. React Context API